alistratov/data-password-entropy/README.md

-# Data-Password-Entropy
+# Data::Password::Entropy
 [![Build Status](https://travis-ci.org/alistratov/data-password-entropy.png?branch=master)](https://travis-ci.org/alistratov/data-password-entropy)

-A Perl module to calculate password strength.
+A Perl module provides a function to determine the password strength, based on its information entropy (unlike other similar modules that check the password based on a set of rules).

 ## INSTALLATION